A GENERAL HISTORY OF SOCCER IN PRINCE GEORGE

 1912 – 1920 In the beginning

-The earliest record I have found for organized soccer in the Prince George area is from May 1913 with these snippets from the Fort George Herald. (tc).
-The links are to the pages in the paper.
+The earliest record I have found for organized soccer in the Prince George area is from May 1912 with an announcement in the Fort George Herald of the Dominion Day Athletic Festivities that included Baseball, Assoc.
+Football and other field sports. (tc)

 The Battle for The Montgomery Shield -1913